minho42/roster-ios-public/README.md

 Note:

-- After 7-day free trial, auto-renews monthly until canceled.
+- After 7-day free trial, auto-renews monthly until cancelled.
 - If it's work related, it may be tax deductible, check with your accountant.

 ## Screenshots